 What is LINX?

-It is designed to keep it closed to prevent stomach contents refluxing into the oesophagus, while at the same time opening to allow food to go down.
+The beads are designed to keep the valve closed to prevent stomach contents refluxing into the oesophagus, while at the same time opening to allow food to go down.

 How is it fitted?